Using advanced audio features

 - In iOS, BandHelper makes its audio available to other apps using the inter-app audio framework.
 This allows you to send audio directly into mixer or effects apps.

 - BandHelper publishes four separate audio streams: Recording 1, Recording 2 (if you are playing two recordings simultaneously with Settings > Audio & MIDI > Play First Two Recordings Together), Tempo and Pitch.
-These should automatically appear as instruments in other apps that support inter-app audio.
+You can play the desired audio type from BandHelper, and then it should appear as an instrument in other apps that support inter-app audio.